DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 - Trading name
 - State
 - Post code
+- GST from - Populated where the ABN is registered for GST
+- GST to - Populated where the ABN is registered for GST
+- GST registered - Set to Yes where GST to date is in the future

 ## Vendors
 Go to **Accounts payable > Vendors > All vendors** and select the applicable Vendor and choose either of the following: